 Esperanza is a proud New Mexican Hispanic, born and raised in ‘burque, New Mexico.
 Esperanza is YWU’s Policy Manager.
 Being a mother to 10 yr-old Julián has fueled her passion to work hard for justice for all families, including families living through addiction and incarceration.
 She works to make breastfeeding advocacy more inclusive of families of color, LGBTQ families, young parents and low-income families.
 Creativity and art is at the core of Esperanza’s well-being and is what helps ground and inspire her in doing this challenging, yet exciting work.
 Esperanza holds a BA degree in Sociology and a MSW in Bilingual/Bicultural Social Work.

 Alicia Chavez, Youth & Community Organizer

 Alicia Sofia Chavez is a Xicana from Pecos, New Mexico.
 Alicia is YWU’s Youth & Community Organizer.
 In this role she organizes with young people to get them the knowledge, resources, and tools to make the changes they want to see in their communities.
 Through our sister circles she builds trust and relationships with our communities.
 She leads: Circle of Strength for young women 13-19 , and Panocha Pláticas, conversations on sex, sexuality, and women’s empowerment.
 Her life’s work has been dedicated to educating and empowering youth to be leaders in their community.
 Alicia is currently in pursuit of her Masters in Community and Regional Planning at The University of New Mexico.
 She loves cookies, glitter, dancing, laughing, and exploring.

 Victoria Torres, Programs Assistant

 Victoria Torres is from Los Lunas, New Mexico and the proud mama of three.
-As Young Women United’s Office Manager, she provides administrative support to all YWU staff and maintains and manages office systems.
+As Young Women United’s Programs Assistant, she provides support YWU programs and campaigns.
 She works hard to ensure that YWU is a safe and welcoming space for everyone who walks through doors.
 In her spare time, she loves to watch and play soccer.